Backstreet Boys announce show at Walmart AMP

 ROGERS, Ark.
-(KNWA) — The Backstreet Boys are coming to the Walmart AMP in August, the venue announced on Monday.
+(KFTA) — The Backstreet Boys are coming to the Walmart AMP in August, the venue announced on Monday.

 The Backstreet Boys will bring the DNA World Tour to Rogers on Sunday, August 23 at 7:30 p.m.